 Fighting Crime With GPS Tracking

-Another benefit of using GPS monitoring systems among government agencies such as the Bureau of Land Management, Department of Homeland Security or California Department of Fish and Wildlife is that the technology can also be pivotal with investigative work.
-Whether it be illegal poaching or cultivation of illegal crops, bad things happen on public land all the time.
+Another benefit of using GPS monitoring systems among government agencies such as the Bureau of Land Management, Department of Homeland Security, or California Department of Fish and Wildlife is that the technology can also be pivotal in investigative work.
+Whether it be illegal poaching or the cultivation of illegal crops, bad things happen on public land all the time.
 These areas are often chosen as the setting for criminal activity because they are remote and often in regions where cellular service is not available.
 This means live GPS won’t work.
 This is where data logging systems are proving their value and helping authorities conduct successful investigations.

 GPS Data Logger For Government Employees

-The California Department of Fish and Wildlife have a tremendously challenging task and the work they do is for all of us.
-GPS monitoring systems are helping to make that job a little easier which is fantastic for because when they do their job effectively it means they are preserving wildlife and essentially nature for everyone for generations to come.
+The California Department of Fish and Wildlife has a tremendously challenging task and the work they do is for all of us.
+GPS monitoring systems are helping to make that job a little easier which is fantastic because when they do their job effectively it means they are preserving wildlife and essentially nature for everyone for generations to come.

 Conservation Top Priority For U.S. Fish and Wildlife Service